 The method used to determine the actuarial value of assets is the five-year smoothed market method.
-This method was modified for the current valuation to immediately recognize offsetting unrecognized gains and losses.
-This slight modification will reduce future volatility in the actuarial value of assets while ensuring that the actuarial value always trends directly towards the market value of assets.
 This technique is further described in Section III of Appendix A. The development of the actuarial value of assets utilizing this method is shown on Table 7.